Topics on this page

 - TCP Xmas Scan: The agent detects packets with only the FIN, URG, and PSH flags set or a value of 0xFF (every possible flag set).

+"Network or Port Scans" differs from the other types of reconnaissance in that it cannot be recognized by a single packet and requires Workload Security to watch traffic for a period of time.
 The agent reports a computer or port scan if it detects that a remote IP is visiting an abnormal ratio of IPs to ports.
 Normally an agent computer will only see traffic destined for itself, so a port scan is by far the most common type of probe that will be detected.
 However, if a computer is acting as a router or bridge it could see traffic destined for a number of other computers, making it possible for the agent to detect a computer scan (ex. scanning a whole subnet for computers with port 80 open).

 Detecting these scans can take several seconds since the agent needs to be able to track failed connections and decide that there are an abnormal number of failed connections coming from a single computer in a relatively short period of time.

+Agents running on Windows computers with browser applications may occasionally report false-positive reconnaissance scans due to residual traffic arriving from closed connections.
 For information on how to handle reconnaissance warnings, see Warning: Reconnaissance Detected.

 Set whether to generate events for packets that are "Out of Allowed Policy".
 These are packets that have been blocked because they have not been specifically allowed by an Allow firewall rule.
 Setting this option to Yes may generate a large number of events depending on the firewall rules you have in effect.